Dyslexia

 Word Banks

-1. Vocabulary Expansion: Word banks can help students expand their vocabulary by providing them with a list of words related to a specific topic.
+1. Vocabulary expansion: Word banks can help students expand their vocabulary by providing them with a list of words related to a specific topic.
 This can be particularly beneficial for assignments in content-heavy subjects like science or social studies.

-2. Spelling Support: By providing a list of words to reference, word banks can help students spell words correctly.
+2. Spelling support: By providing a list of words to reference, word banks can help students spell words correctly.
 They can be especially helpful for students with Dyslexia, who often struggle with spelling.

-3. Idea Generation: Word banks can help stimulate ideas.
+3. Idea generation: Word banks can help stimulate ideas.
 If a student is having trouble getting started or is stuck in the middle of a writing task, looking at the word bank can help generate ideas for what to write next.

 Spell-Check Tools